Expand

 The impact of a consolidated VIE entity on the accounting for income taxes must be evaluated in each individual circumstance.
 The ASC Master Glossary defines subsidiary as “an entity, including an unincorporated entity such as a partnership or trust, in which another entity, known as its parent, holds a controlling financial interest.
 (Also, a variable interest entity that is consolidated by a primary beneficiary.).”
 Hence, the income tax accounting guidance for subsidiaries applies to consolidated VIEs that are taxpaying entities.

 In assessing the deferred tax consequences of outside basis differences in a consolidated VIE, we believe that the primary beneficiary’s ability to control reversal of the difference will be a significant factor in the analysis.
 Even though the implication of being a primary beneficiary in the VIE model is that the primary beneficiary has a controlling financial interest, in the deferred tax context, a more specific assessment of the primary beneficiary’s ability to control distributions or other transactions that would cause a taxable event to occur is necessary.
-We believe that an entity must be able to prevent distributions or other transactions that would cause a taxable event to occur in order to assert indefinite reversal of an outside basis difference.
+We believe that an entity must be able to prevent distributions or other transactions that would cause a taxable event to occur to assert indefinite reversal of an outside basis difference.
 In many VIE scenarios, the primary beneficiary may control the most important aspects of the entity’s economics but may not have a majority shareholding that is often necessary to approve (or not approve) the payment of dividends or other distributions.
 Thus, in assessing an investor’s ability and intent to control the timing of the events that cause basis differences to reverse under ASC 740-30-25-17, an entity cannot assume control as it might in the case of a consolidated subsidiary under the voting interest model.

 This same logic would apply to the exception to recognizing deferred tax assets in ASC 740-30-25-9.
 That is, the primary beneficiary must have the ability to control the timing of the events that cause the temporary difference to reverse in a taxable manner.